zopefoundation/zope.app.component/README.txt

-This package allows for local component registries and local component management.
+This package provides various ZCML directives (view, resource) and a user interface related to local component management.